 An annual subscription of one pound enabled members to become part of an educational and cultural hub.
 Lectures, classes and a museum were part of the plan but the library was regarded as the heart of the Institution, a place of knowledge that embodied the aims of the institution: 'the diffusion of scientific and useful knowledge among its members and the community generally.'

 Among the first books donated were those of Henry Gisborne, a vice-president elected at the founding meeting in 1839.
-Read about Henry's gift of books by Matthew Gisborne, a member of the Melbourne Athenaeum's Committee of Management: The First Books.
+Read about Henry's gift of books by Matthew Gisborne, a former member of the Melbourne Athenaeum's Committee of Management: The First Books

 Over the years there were many improvements to ensure members had a comfortable, well-stocked Library.
 A separate Reading Room was established, providing regional and overseas newspapers and magazines – a highly-valued asset in a colonial town.
 By 1845 the library contained 650 volumes and membership had grown to 224.